 Select a an exam type

-You will normally need a 2:1 honours degree, or above, or equivalent.
-This degree should be in English studies or a related subject.
+We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
+This degree should be in English studies or a closely related subject.

 Students living in